 Climber, Photographer and AcroYogi

-Electric Pow Wow – A tribe called Red
+- Electric Pow Wow by A Tribe Called Red

 Abhijeet found himself at a crossroads in June 2013 after years working in the field of marketing after realising it no longer stimulated him creatively in the way he wanted to, ultimately deciding to quit in favour of something he was truly passionate about - photography and climbing.